 How We Found the Best and Cheapest Pet Insurance for Dogs

-To ensure accurate comparisons, we gathered quotes using a standard 6-year-old Labrador Retriever profile with a $5,000 annual limit, 80% reimbursement rate and $500 deductible.
+For a fair comparison, we used the same sample profile for every quote: a six-year-old Labrador Retriever with a $5,000 annual limit, 80% reimbursement rate and $500 deductible.

 How We Score Each Provider

-Customer Experience (30% of score): We gathered customer ratings from independent review platforms, specifically Trustpilot and Reddit, to measure policyholder satisfaction.
-This score reflects real user experiences with claims processing, customer service responsiveness and overall satisfaction.
+Customer Experience (30%): We reviewed ratings from independent sites like Trustpilot and Reddit to measure how satisfied policyholders are with claims processing, customer service and overall experience.

 About Mark Fitzpatrick